Skip to main content

 const versions = mem.history("checkout-service", "retry-pattern");

-// Returns all versions, newest first
+// Returns all versions, ordered by version number

-// Filter by time range
+// Filter by time range (ISO date strings)

 const recent = mem.history("checkout-service", "retry-pattern", {